Property (T) for fiber products: Finitely generated abelian and nilpotent kernels

-Let $H,N$ be subgroups of a group $G$, then the triple $(G,H,N)$ is said to have relative Property (T) if any unitary representation of $G$, whose restriction to $H$ has almost invariant vectors, has an $N$ invariant vector.
+We need a fact that we now quote.
+It is a special cases of the following result.
+Let $H,N$ be subgroups of a group $G$.
+Then the triple $(G,H,N)$ is said to have relative Property (T) if any unitary representation of $G$, whose restriction to $H$ has almost invariant vectors, has an $N$ invariant vector.
 Note that if $(G,H,N)$ has relative Property (T), then so does the pair $(G,N)$.

 \begin{prop} \cite[Corollary 3.1]{raja} Let $G$ be a subgroup of $\emph{GL}(n,\r)$.
 If $\r^n$ is $G$-irreducible then either $(\r^n\rtimes G,G,\r^n)$ has relative Property (T) or $G$ is contained in a compact extension of a diagonalizable group. \end{prop}